 You cannot forget about the other 90% either.
 They still matter, even if some never become employee advocates.
 They could move up the employee hierarchy ladder with the proper support, mentorship and leadership.
 This is critical to the future and health of your brand.
 As they become more engaged, they will naturally produce a higher quality of work.
 And high-quality work translates to a better product, innovation, process improvement, and a thriving culture.

 For any employee advocacy program to produce results, there are three essential steps to consider before you jump in head first:

 - Operationalize a plan: Obvious, right?
 But it’s not as easy as it sounds.
 Identifying the right employees, coordinating with internal stakeholders (Legal, IT, HR), begging for a budget, and training are all initiatives that need to be considered and planned out.

-- Align employee content strategy to brand narrative: Employee content must be aligned with larger, brand narrative.
-Doing so will ensure that you surround sound your customers with trusted brand stories at every touch point.
+- Align employee content strategy to the brand narrative: Employee content must be aligned with a larger brand narrative.
+Doing so will ensure that you surround your customers with trusted brand stories at every touch point.

 - Invest in the right technology: Don’t make this your first decision.
 Be smart at which vendor you invest in.
-Ask questions about their development roadmap, plans for acquisitions or securing more funding, account management, integration with other APIs.
-I would ask to talk to a few of their current customers.
-I would recommend Dynamic Signal.
+Ask questions about their development roadmap, acquisition plans or securing more funding, account management, and integration with other APIs.

 Maslow’s hierarchy of needs employee engagement is a model that can be applied to just about any organization that wants to increase employee satisfaction and culture readiness.
 It’s also a healthy contributor to a smart B2B branding strategy.